masonwr/CloudSecret/README.md

     SECRET_DATA: projects/<PROJECT_ID>/secrets/test/versions/latest
 ```

-CloudSecret map a key to a Secret Manager Path, and produce a matching Kubernetes secret with the resolved secret data.
+CloudSecret map a key to a Secret Manager Path, and produces a matching Kubernetes secret with the resolved secret data.

 For example, if we applied the above CloudSecret, this would result in the creation of the following Kubernetes secret: